Why this exists

 | Toolcall | 44.0% | 51.0% | +7.0pp |

 Every single metric improved.
 MMLU recovered from dead to 33%+.
-Code benchmarks improved too — HumanEval+ went up by 1.2 points, Toolcall by 7 points.
+Code benchmarks improved too.

 I think of calibration data as the lens through which the pruner sees the model.
 A narrow lens (pure code) gives a sharp but myopic view — the pruner keeps only what it sees, and blinds the model to everything else.
 A wider lens (70/30 mix) lets the pruner see the full functional space, so it preserves the structures that serve the whole distribution, not just one mode.